- Founder, President and CEO of El Puente (“The Bridge” in Spanish), a Brooklyn community organization founded in the early 1980s

 El Puente was a major force in New York’s antiwar (and anti-Bush) demonstrations prior to Operation Iraqi Freedom in the early 2000s.
 Indeed, Acosta led his young students’ participation in protests where the featured speakers routinely condemned the United States as a “racist,” “imperialist,” and “evil” nation.
 One New York publication observed that El Puente and other local groups had “joined forces with each other and with national organizations such as United for Peace and Justice, the [International] A.N.S.W.E.R. coalition, and Code Pink for Peace.”

-In addition to his work with El Puente, Acosta is also: (a) vice chairman of the Citizens Union; (b) founding chairman of Youth Ministries for Peace and Justice; and (c) a leading board member of such organizations as New Yorkers for Parks, Just Food, the Latino Commission on Aids, and the Research Alliance for New York City Schools.
-He also served for some time on New York State’s Environmental Board.
+In addition to his work with El Puente, Acosta has also served as: (a) vice chairman of the Citizens Union; (b) founding chairman of Youth Ministries for Peace and Justice; (c) a member of New York State’s Environmental Board; and (d) a leading board member of such organizations as New Yorkers for Parks, Just Food, the Latino Commission on Aids, and the Research Alliance for New York City Schools.